The big five personality traits can be summarized as follows:

 Openness to Experience

-Ever since the 1990s when the consensus of psychologists gradually came to support the Big Five, there has been a growing body of research surrounding these personality traits.
-The existence of each one has been verified by cross-cultural research demonstrating that they exist in individuals outside of Western nations, and all show an influence from both heredity and environment (in roughly equal proportion).
+Ever since the 1990s, when the consensus of psychologists gradually came to support the Big Five, there has been a growing body of research surrounding these personality traits.
+The existence of each one has been verified by cross-cultural research in individuals outside of Western nations, and all show an influence from both heredity and environmental factors (in roughly equal proportion).

-A person's ratings on the five factors has been found to change with time, with Agreeableness and Conscientiousness increasing, while Extroversion, Neuroticism, and Openness generally decrease as a person ages.
+A person's ratings on the five factors has been found to change with time.
+As one ages, an increase in Agreeableness and Conscientiousness has been observed.
+Conversely, Extroversion, Neuroticism, and Openness generally decrease as a person ages.

 Sexes show differences in Big Five scores across cultures, with women scoring higher in both the Agreeableness and Neuroticism domains.
 (The mere fact that sex differences have been found does not by itself demonstrate that the sexes are innately different in personality, although that is a possibility.)

-Individuals also differ when viewed by the order of their births; Frank J. Sulloway has mounted evidence that birth order is correlated with personality traits: firstborns are statistically more conscientious, more socially dominant, less agreeable, and less open to new ideas compared to laterborns.
+Individuals also differ when viewed by the order of their births; Frank J. Sulloway has mounted evidence that birth order is correlated with personality traits: firstborns are statistically more conscientious, more socially dominant, less agreeable, and less open to new ideas compared to those born later.

 Recent work has also found relationships between Geert Hofstede's cultural factors, Individualism, Power Distance, Masculinity, and Uncertainty Avoidance, with the average Big Five scores in a country.
 For instance, the degree to which a country values individualism correlates with its average Extroversion, while people living in cultures which are accepting of large inequalities in their power structures tend to score somewhat higher on Conscientiousness.
-The reasons for these differences are as yet unknown; this is an active area of research.
+The reasons for these differences are unknown, yet the area remains active in terms of research.

-Much research has been conducted into the Big Five.
-However relatively little of the research has been published in a collated form; most of it appears relatively uncompiled in research journals.
-For the best understanding of the Big Five, one must be up to date on the literature, which may tend to limit a complete understanding by laypeople.
+While a great deal of research has been conducted regarding the Big Five, relatively little of the research has been published in a collated form.
+Most research appears relatively uncompiled in research journals.
+For the best understanding of the Big Five, one must be up to date on the literature, which may tend to limit a complete understanding for casual readers.